ESL Questions About Vatican City

 5. If you had the opportunity to visit Vatican City, what questions would you like to ask the locals or the tour guide?

-See also ESL Questions About Japan
+See also ESL Questions About Sri Lanka

 Intermediate ESL Writing Questions about Vatican City